 These are a lot of tips to take in…so sometimes it’s a good idea to just stop and smell the roses while your mind absorbs the material.
 There’s an actual study that taking a break or meditating can actually amplify your mental clarity.
 But when that’s over…just get back to the Barbecue.

-Overall our 40+ BBQ and Grilling Tips will prove to be helpful but this post could be longer.
-We think listing around 100 tips in total is not a completely unreasonable goal.
+Overall our 40+ BBQ Tips will prove to be helpful but this post could be longer.
+We think listing around 100 BBQ tips in total is not a completely unreasonable goal.

 Now go out and make your Best Barbecue today!